 The editors take steps to ensure that the manuscript is completely anonymised.
 Reviewers must fill out a review form and may also use Word to add corrections and suggestions to the submitted manuscript.
 Reviewer comments must be objective and provided with the aim of helping authors improve their article.
 Reviewers are requested to return their review in 2 to 3 weeks.

-In general, it takes 2 to 3 months to return a decision to authors.
-However, the editorial process may take more time when the editorial team is preparing for the publication of a new issue (before September and March each year).
+The editorial process may take more time when the editorial team is preparing for the publication of a new issue (before September and March each year).
 The journal's acceptance rate is approximately 30% as of 2017.